-CONACyT PhD fellowship. \\ The authors are grateful to P. R\'efr\'egier who was instrumental in establishing this collaboration.
+CONACYT Doctoral Fellowship. \\ The authors are grateful to P. R\'efr\'egier who was instrumental in establishing this collaboration.
 They also thank A. J. Vella and M. Mavrakis, as well as A. M. Taddese, J. Puig and M. Rahman for help in the method development.
 Additionally, the authors thank the Center for Integrated Research Computing (CIRC) at the University of Rochester for providing computational resources. \item[Author contributions] M.A.A. and S.B. conceived and initiated the project, inspired on a polarimetry method by T.G.B. who designed and provided the SEO.
 S.B., L.A.C. and V.C. designed and built the optical system.
 V.C. and L.A.C. prepared the samples and performed experiments.
-M.A.A wrote the algorithm and analyzed the data.
-All authors wrote the paper and contributed to the scientific discussion and revision of the article. \item[Author information] The authors declare that they have no competing financial interests.
-Correspondence and requests for materials should be addressed to M.A.
-Alonso (email: miguel.alonso@fresnel.fr) and S. Brasselet~(email: sophie.brasselet@fresnel.fr). \item[Data availability] All data are available from the corresponding authors upon reasonable request. \item[Code availability] The CHIDO code is available from the corresponding authors upon reasonable request. \end{addendum}
+M.A.A wrote the algorithm, performed the theoretical developments and analyzed the data.
+L.A.C. and M.A.A. performed the Monte Carlo simulations.
+All authors wrote the paper and contributed to the scientific discussion and revisions. \item[Author information] Correspondence and requests for materials should be addressed to M.A.
+Alonso (email: miguel.alonso@fresnel.fr) and S. Brasselet~(email: sophie.brasselet@fresnel.fr). \end{addendum}